bio-tools/biohackathon2022/paper/paper.md

 ## Semantic annotation of bio.tools entries of EDAM

 Here we assess the completeness of the annotation of bio.tools entries with EDAM concepts.
-The two figures
+The two figures 1a and 1b represent the respective proportions of entries annotated with EDAM topics, operations, data and formats.

 ![](figures/venn_biotools_entries_annot_notitle.jpg){width=90%}
 Figure 1a: bio.tools entries annotation represented as a Venn Diagram.
 Each set here represents the proportion of entries annotated with EDAM topics, operations and data.
 Overlap areas indicate the proportion of bio.tools entries annotated with e.g. both topics and operations, or topics, operations, and data.